 So many people think about still life as an inherently boring subject, when really, it’s usually that way because students weren’t given any opportunity to participate in selecting the objects and setting it up.

 Hate your art teacher’s stupid still life?
-Take matters into your own hands and pick your own objects and set up a still life that you actually are enthusiastic to paint.
-Watch Prof Lieu and Alex Rowe set up a still life together using items purchased in Chinatown in the video on the right.
+Take matters into your own hands and pick your own objects and set up a still life that you are actually enthusiastic about to paint.

 A subject is only boring if you decide it’s boring